Haunted attraction: History

 During the late 1950s, California was a focus for Halloween haunts.
 In 1957, the San Mateo Haunted House opened, sponsored by the Children's Health Home Junior Auxiliary.
 The San Bernardino Assistance League Haunted House opened in 1958.
 In 1962 and 1963 home haunts began appearing across the country, including Oregon, California, Connecticut, Illinois, and several other states.
 On October 17, 1964, the San Manteo Haunted House opened as a walk-through haunted house.
 The Children's Museum Haunted House in Indianapolis, open every year since 1964, was Indiana's first haunted house and is currently the longest running in the nation.

 Haunted houses quickly spread across the country via charity fundraisers conducted by The United States Junior Chamber ("the Jaycees") and others.
 The Jaycees encouraged its membership to construct haunted houses in abandoned buildings or fields as charity fundraising events, and the organization became known for these houses throughout America.
 In the late 1960s to early 1970s, haunted attractions were developed in larger American cities like Louisville, Kentucky, and Cincinnati, Ohio, with the creation of Jaycees haunted houses.
 These haunted houses are run by local chapters of the Jaycees.
-There are still many local chapter Jaycees haunted houses in towns such as Lombard, Illinois; Foxborough, Massachusetts; Raleigh, North Carolina; and Columbia, South Carolina.
+There are still many local chapter Jaycees haunted houses in towns such as Lombard, Illinois; Foxborough, Massachusetts; Raleigh, North Carolina; Sheboygan, Wisconsin;and Columbia, South Carolina.
 The former Huntington Jaycees Haunted House, now known as the Haunted Hotel-13th Floor, was operated by volunteers in October 1963.
 The first verifiable Jaycees haunted attraction as recognized by the Jaycees national office was The WSAI Haunted House in Cincinnati, Ohio, operated by the Sycamore-Deer Park Jaycees in 1970.
 In 1974, The Haunted Schoolhouse, located in Akron, Ohio, opened to the public and is still in operation to this day.

 The March of Dimes copyrighted a "Mini haunted house for the March of Dimes" in 1976 and began fundraising through their local chapters by conducting haunted houses soon after.
 Although they apparently quit supporting this type of event nationally sometime in the 1980s, some MoD haunted houses have persisted until today.
 This includes the Spooky Acres Haunted House in Norfolk, Virginia.
 Others open during this period include one in Indio, California, in 1976, one in Salt Lake City, Utah, in 1989, and one in Honolulu, Hawaii, in 1997.
 MoD Haunted Houses continuing much beyond the late 1980s would be considered outliers.